 Observers have been deployed on purse seine vessels since 2005 to determine levels of bycatch in the fishery that operates within New Zealand fishery waters.
-The catch composition for two trips targeting skipjack covered in 2021 is provided in Table 14 and levels of coverage are provided in Table 15.
-Observed purse seine trips covered in 2022 targeted blue mackerel.
+The catch composition for the one trip (four sets) that targeted skipjack covered in 2023 is provided in Table 14 and levels of coverage are provided in Table 15.